 #6 Have encrypted connection (SSL/HTTPS) in Magento Shop

 Whenever you send data, like your login details, across an unencrypted connection, there are risks of that data being intercepted.
-This interception can give a golden chance to hacker to peep into your credentials.
+This interception can give a golden chance to the hacker to peep into your credentials.
 To avoid these issues, it is very much required that you use a secure connection.

-In Magento, you can get secure HTTPS/SSL URL simply by checking the tab “Use Secure URLs” in the system configuration menu.
+In Magento, you can get a secure HTTPS/SSL URL simply by checking the tab “Use Secure URLs” in the system configuration menu.
 It is also one of the key elements in making your Magento website compliant with the PCI data security standard and in securing your online transactions.

 #7 Scan applications online